Diverse Talent Research

 Yes, Historically Black Colleges and Universities (HBCUs) are a great source of young talent, but searching for graduates of the top HBCUs is not enough.
 According to Jackye Clayton, DEI strategist at SeekOut, only 20% of Black students in the country who complete a bachelor’s degree do so at an HBCU.
 So, she asks, how are you recruiting the other 80%?
 Additionally, a candidate that graduated from an HBCU is not necessarily racially or ethnically diverse.
 A list of HBCU college graduates does not constitute a well-researched diverse talent pool.

 Similarly, historically women’s colleges and universities, such as Barnard College and Wellesley College, offer a list of high-achieving graduates, but solely searching for female candidates at women’s colleges misses the majority of women executives in the United States.

 Of course, it is reasonable to want high-achieving executives from high-achieving companies.
 However, limiting your search to a few target companies will drastically limit your diversity talent pool research.
 Top technology companies are famously white and male — they are among the least diverse workforces in business.

 For example, look at Google.
 Understandably, technology companies would value executives having worked for this technology giant.
 Yet, think about their diversity.
-In their 2020 Diversity Report, Google reported that their leadership teams were 27% women, 2.6% African American / Black, 3.7% Hispanic / Latinx, and 0.5% Native American, Native Alaskan, Native Hawaiian, or Pacific Islander.
-Looking purely at racial diversity, that limits your diversity recruiting research to less than 10% of current and former Google employees.
-While companies like Google are getting better, you should include target companies that are more diverse.
+In their 2022 Diversity Report, Google reported its hiring by race and ethnicity for 2022 in the U.S consisted of 37.6% women, 9.4% African American / Black, 46.3% Asian, 9.0% Hispanic / Latinx, and 0.8% Native American, Native Alaskan, Native Hawaiian, or Pacific Islander.
+While they’re not there yet, big technology companies like Google are getting better at equal employment opportunities.